Comparison of Nazism and Stalinism: Personality cult

 Lewin and Kershaw place the cult of personality at the centre of their comparison of Nazism and Stalinism, writing that both regimes "represented a new genre of political system centred upon the artificial construct of a leadership cult – the 'heroic myth' of the 'great leader', no longer a king or emperor but a 'man of the people."
-Concerning Stalinism, they emphasize its bureaucratic character and its "merging of the most modern with the most archaic traits" by combining modern technology and the latest methods of administration and propaganda with the ancient practice of arbitrary rule by a single man.
-They compare this with the Prussian military tradition in Germany, which had been called "bureaucratic absolutism" in the 18th century, which played a significant role in the organization of the Nazi state in the 20th century.
+Concerning Stalinism, they emphasise its bureaucratic character and its "merging of the most modern with the most archaic traits" by combining modern technology and the latest methods of administration and propaganda with the ancient practice of arbitrary rule by a single man.
+They compare this with the Prussian military tradition in Germany, which had been called "bureaucratic absolutism" in the 18th century and played a significant role in the organisation of the Nazi state in the 20th century.

-Kershaw agrees with Mommsen that there was a fundamental difference between Nazism and Stalinism regarding the importance of the leader.
+Kershaw agrees with Hans Mommsen that there was a fundamental difference between Nazism and Stalinism regarding the importance of the leader.
 Stalinism had an absolute leader, but he was not essential.
 Another could replace him.
 Nazism, on the other hand, was a "classic charismatic leadership movement", defined entirely by its leader.
 Stalinism had an ideology that existed independently of Stalin, but for Nazism, "Hitler was ideological orthodoxy", and Nazi ideals were by definition whatever Hitler said they were.
 In Stalinism, the bureaucratic apparatus was the foundation of the system, while in Nazism, the person of the leader was the foundation.

 Lewin also focuses on the comparison between the personality cults of Hitler and Stalin, and their respective roles in Nazi Germany and the Soviet Union.
 He refers to them as the "Hitler myth" and the "Stalin myth", and posits that they served different functions within their two regimes.
-The function of the "Hitler myth" was to legitimize Nazi rule, while the function of the "Stalin myth" was to legitimize not Soviet rule itself but Stalin's leadership within the Communist Party.
+The function of the "Hitler myth" was to legitimise Nazi rule, while the function of the "Stalin myth" was to legitimise not Soviet rule itself but Stalin's leadership within the Communist Party.
 Stalin's personality cult existed precisely because Stalin knew that he was replaceable and feared that he might be replaced, and so needed to bolster his authority as much as possible.
 While the "Hitler myth" was essential to Nazi Germany, the "Stalin myth" was essential only to Stalin, not the Soviet Union itself.